How to create collections in Configuration Manager

 Exclude resources that do not have the Configuration Manager client installed: These resources won't be displayed in the search results.

-- To search for computers that have a NetBIOS name beginning with "M", enter M% in this field.
+To search for computers that have a NetBIOS name beginning with M, enter

-- To search for users in the Contoso OU, enter Contoso in this field.
+To search for users in the Contoso OU, enter

 On the Select Resources page, select the resources that you want to add to the collection in the Resources list, and then select Next.